damianodifrancesco/damianodifrancesco.github.io/_pages/publications.md

 ### **Work In Progress**

-***The Macro-Regional Effects of Green Structural Funds*** (with C. Nerlich)
+***The Macro-Regional Effects of Green Public Investment*** (with C. Nerlich)
 <details>
   <summary>Abstract</summary>
   <p>
-We quantify the macroeconomic effects of EU green spending under Cohesion Policy.
-We focus on the share of European Structural and Investment (ESI) Funds targeting the low-carbon economy.
-We construct a new harmonized green disbursement series by integrating project-level allocations across funds and programming cycles, classifying projects with priority-theme and intervention-code information.
-We link these series to regional and national outcomes in a NUTS2 dataset spanning 2007–2023.
-Exploiting regional variation, we estimate dynamic effects using an instrumental variable local projection design.
-Preliminary results point to stimulative effects of Green ESI spending: it lifts regional GDP, private investment, and green innovation, proxied by green patents.
-At the country level, it increases private investment in climate-change mitigation.
-Our study provides the first EU-wide evidence on the economic impact of cohesion-funded green investment.
+This paper estimates the macroeconomic impact of green public investment financed through the European Structural and Investment Funds (ESIF) at the EU regional level.
+Given the lack of consistent data, we construct a new annual measure of green public investment across EU regions.
+To do so, we use project-level data on ESIF spending at NUTS2 level and identify green projects over the period 2007-2022.
+We then estimate the effects of our measures of green public investment on a range of macroeconomic indicators, including regional GDP and private investment.
+For identification, we apply panel local projections combined with an instrumental-variable strategy that predicts the time profile of a region’s spending based on the absorption profile of similar regions in other countries.
+We find that green public spending stimulates regional economic activity, with cumulative output multipliers between 1 and 2.5.
+Green spending also crowds-in business R\&D and raises the number of green patents, especially in the regions where the funds are concentrated.
+Regional government consumption shows little reaction.
   </p>
-  <p><u>Presented at:</u> ECB Climate Change Centre Seminar (2026); 3CMFI (2026)*.</p>
+  <p><u>Presented at:</u> ESCB RCCC Webinar (2026) ; 3rd International Conference on the Climate-Macro-Finance Interface (3CMFI, 2026)*; 30th International Conference on Macroeconomic Analysis and International Finance (ICMAIF, 2026)*; ESCB Public Finance workshop at the Central Bank of Lithuania (2026)*; ECB Climate Change Centre Seminar (2026).</p>
 </details>
 <br>